 If you witness a fatal accident, you must report it immediately to the Air Accident Investigation Board (AAIB) on 01252 512299.

-Power Line Accidents: Please treat electricity cables as live, stay away and call emergency number 0800 31 63 105 or 105 – free to call from a landline or a mobile phone
+Power Line Accidents: please treat any electricity cables as if live, stay away and call emergency number 0800 31 63 105 (or just 105).

 Police High Peak HQ: 01298 72100